hay-kot/quick-zip-cli/docs/getting-started/configuration-file.md

 # Configuration File

-The QuickZip configuration file is a .json file that is used to set the app configuration, job defaults, and job store.
+The QuickZip configuration file is a .toml file that is used to set the app configuration, job defaults, and job store.

-### `config`
+## `config`

 The main configuration for QuickZip.